erlingrj/iot-temp/report.md

 ## Technologies and frameworks
 This system touches on many areas from low level drivers sampling analog sensor input to styling of HTML pages for the browser.
 We have therefor used a variaty of frameworks, protocols and languages discussed below.

+### Programming languages
+All the components of the *local system* is written with Python3.
+Why use Python3?
+* Very popular and well-documented
+* A delightful package ecosystem (PyPi) where new libraries are downloaded or shared with a few keystrokes
+* Python Virtual Environment helps you avoid "dependency hell"
+* Extremely easy to test and explore Web APIs, library APIs, data structure and so on.
+Just fire up the interpreter and play around.
+(Unlike C where you have to recompile again and again and again ...)
+* Object oriented but also support functional paradigm.
+(Functions as first class citizens)

+Why not use Python?
+* Not lightweight.
+Needs a interpreter installed, typically only used if your hardware runs an OS.
+* More difficult to optimize for performance
+* Since it is interpreted bugs can show up at any time
+* If you are running on bare metal.

+For the *remote system* we use Python/Flask for the backend and Javascript, HTML and CSS for the frontend.
+Javascript/HTML/CSS is the most common languages for making web frontends, so we never really considered using anything else.

 ### MQTT
 Using MQTT was one of the main requirements and we have used it extensively.
 We have written our own MQTT Broker and MQTT Client using the Python package HBMQTT.
 All the processes of the *local system* is implementing either an MQTT Broker or a Client.
 MQTT is short for *Message Queuing Telemetry Transport* and is a lightweight publish and subsribe system that runs ontop of HTTP or WebSocket.
 MQTT clients, like the GUI, Temperature Sensor, Temperature Controller and Logger/Gateway, publish and subscribe messages to different topics.
 The Broker, or server, has the responisbility to distribute messages published on a certain topic to the clients subscribing to that topic.
 MQTT is becoming very popular for IoT solutions where we need to control devices remotely.
 There are several reasons for this popularity
 - MQTT is open source.
 Anyone can inspect the source code and also make improvements or adjustments